Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

-The fundamental downside of this procedure is that $\Omega^{-1}\hat{\chi}$ will only be H\"{o}lder continuous as $v\to 0$.
-This restricts the regularity of the solutions we construct.
-On a more technical level, this has the effect that $\Omega^{-2}\alpha|_{u=-1} \sim v^{-1+C\epsilon^2}$ as $v\to 0$ which, among other things, means that $\alpha$ is not in $L^2_v$ and cannot be controlled directly by energy estimates.
-However, the most singular part of $\alpha$ will behave in an approximately $\kappa$-self-similar manner, and we will be able to effectively subtract it off.
+The fundamental downside of this procedure is that $\Omega^{-1}\hat{\chi}_{AB}$ will only be H\"{o}lder continuous as $v\to 0$.\footnote{We note that this loss of regularity appears to be a genuine feature associated to the construction of $\kappa$-self-similar solutions which become small away from the cone $\{\hat{v} = 0\}$.
+Thus, to construct more regular naked singularities, one must either deviate from solutions based on $\kappa$-self-similarity or give up on obtaining smallness away from $\{\hat{v}=0\}$.} This restricts the regularity of the solutions we construct.
+On a more technical level, this has the effect that $\left\vert\left\vert \Omega^{-2}\alpha \right\vert\right\vert_{L^2\left(\mathbb{S}^2_{-1,v}\right)} \sim v^{-1+C\epsilon^2}$ as $v\to 0$ which, among other things, means that $\alpha_{AB}$ is not in $L^2_v$ and cannot be controlled directly by energy estimates.
+However, the most singular part of $\alpha_{AB}$ will behave in an approximately $\kappa$-self-similar manner, and we will be able to effectively subtract it off.

-Having determined out initial data, we may apply Theorem~\ref{localexistencecharbetter} to obtain the existence of a solution in a region as follows:
+Having determined our initial data, we may apply Theorem~\ref{localexistencecharbetter} to obtain the existence of a solution in a region as follows:

 Note that the region of local existence obtained by Theorem~\ref{localexistencecharbetter} degenerates as we approach the point $(u,\hat{v}) = (0,0)$ because the size of our incoming initial data is diverging as we approach $u = 0$ along $\{\hat{v} = 0\}$.
 In particular, we do not have any quantitative control of the curve represented by the dashed line as it approaches $(0,0)$.